Decided you’ve had enough of manually downloading bank statements and updating spreadsheets?

 - After creating a login and entering your personal information, select the “Business” option if your company generates up to $100 million in revenue annually.
 If it generates more than $100 million, select the “Enterprise option.”

-- If you selected “Business,” proceed with your free Plaid connection by finding your desired bank in the list and submitting your online portal credentials.
+- If you selected “Business,” proceed with your Plaid connection by finding your desired bank in the list and submitting your online portal credentials.
 If you selected “Enterprise,” Trovata will get in touch with you immediately to provide further assistance in connecting your bank account(s).

 - After successfully completing the connection, your balance and transaction activity (bank data) will be ingested into Trovata.